 While we were both very young during the beginning of the manned space program, it is still quite interesting to see how the program began and the course it took in the early years.
 Having the opportunity to see pieces of history that we could only compare to movies or history books was a special moment.

 If you grew up in the ’80s or ’90s, then Independence Plaza would resonate greatly with you.
-Home to the world’s only shuttle mounted on a transport jet with public access to both, it is quite an impressive exhibit that fosters memories of both great accomplishments but also great sorrow.
+Home to the world’s only shuttle mounted on a transport jet with public access to both, it is quite an impressive exhibit that fosters memories of both great accomplishments and great sorrow.

 The orbiter is a replica of the shuttle Independence but nonetheless impressive.
 Once inside the shuttle, you will be able to see what a shuttle cockpit looked like, a satellite cradle used to transport satellites to space, even a space toilet the astronauts would have used (if you’re a fan of Big Bang Theory, you’ll appreciate this).